-- Meanwhile, roll out the dough into a 8-12 inch crust, depending on the size of your skillet.
+- Meanwhile, roll out the dough into an 8-12 inch crust, depending on the size of your skillet.
 See note below.
-You want about 1/4 inch thick crust in the center for best results.
-Use your best judgement, but you most likely use less than 16 ounces of dough.
+You want about 1/4 inch thick crust in the center for the best results.
+Use your best judgment, but you most likely use less than 16 ounces of dough.

 - Drizzle the top of the crust with olive oil and a pink of salt.
 Add your desired toppings (sauce, cheese, protein, veggies) and bake for 10-15 minutes or until crust just starts to turn golden at the edges.

 A 12-inch skillet will serve 2 people, a 15-inch skillet is better suited for 4 people.
 Cook times should be the same, regardless of size of skillet.